KonduitAI/konduit-serving/ADRs/0004-Graph_pipelines.md

-## Proposal
+## Decision

 ### Functionality

-GraphPipeline would, like SequencePipeline, have a single Data input and a single Data output.
+GraphPipeline will, like SequencePipeline, have a single Data input and a single Data output.
 This allows for a number of things including:
 * Embedding a GraphPipeline within another Pipeline (SequencePipeline or GraphPipeline)
 * Same API and serving methods and serving code for SequencePipeline and GraphPipeline
     - i.e., users don't